Go to the Nature Institute’s home page

 representation of a hydrated protein

 That was twenty-five years ago.
-More than twenty years later the background remains to be filled in, even if we are now seeing signs of change.
-Philip Ball (who likes to cite that Gerstein/Levitt remark, and who reproduces two images like the one in Figure 5.4) has more recently noted “an interesting sociological question”, namely, “why certain communities in science decide that particular aspects of a problem are worth devoting a great deal of attention to while others become minority concerns, if not in fact regarded as somewhat suspect and disreputable”.
+Today the background remains to be filled in, even if we are now seeing signs of change.
+Philip Ball (who cites that Gerstein/Levitt remark, and who reproduces two images like the one in Figure 5.4) has more recently noted “an interesting sociological question”, namely, “why certain communities in science decide that particular aspects of a problem are worth devoting a great deal of attention to while others become minority concerns, if not in fact regarded as somewhat suspect and disreputable”.
 He adds:

 Why should we place so much emphasis, for example, on determining crystal structures of proteins and relatively little on a deep understanding of the [water-related] forces … that hold that structure together and that enable it to change and flex so that the molecule can do its job?
 (Ball 2013)